 Direct contact with an infected dog is not necessary.
 Spore-laden hairs and skin fragments may be transmitted over long distances and remain infective for years in carpets, or upholstery until a suitable host comes in contact with it.

-Children’s skin seems much more susceptible than adults, and infective spores may be transmitted from child to child without the involvement of dog or cat.
+Children’s skin seems much more susceptible than adults, and infective spores may be transmitted from child to child without the involvement of a dog or cat.

 Diagnosis of ringworm using UV light

-Other methods of diagnosis involve taking skin scrapings of suspected areas for microscopic examination, or the culture fragments of skin or hair in a special medium that changes color in the presence of the colony of a pathogenic fungus.
+Other methods of diagnosis involve taking skin scrapings of suspected areas for microscopic examination or the culture fragments of skin or hair in a special medium that changes color in the presence of the colony of a pathogenic fungus.